bizmonx/docker-bizmonx/README.md

 ## Why Zig, not Go/Rust?
-Mainly because of the same reason Modular Mojo will push java out of data: it allows a gradual move while learning the language.
+Mainly because of the same reason Modular Mojo will push java out of data: it allows for a gradual move from the existing codebase to a more performant language.
+Here, it might not be absolute runtime performance, but definitely developer performance ;-).

 Would have gone with Rust for a complete re-write.